koka-lang/koka/readme.md

 ## Running the compiler

-At this point there are no binary releases of Koka and you need to build the compiler yourself.
-Fortunately, Koka has few dependencies and should build without problems on most common platforms, e.g. Windows (including WSL), macOS X, and Unix.
+At this point binary [releases](https://github.com/koka-lang/koka/releases) of Koka are still experimental.

+Fortunately, Koka has few dependencies and should build from source without problems on most common platforms, e.g. Windows (including WSL), macOS X, and Unix.